|

 used by both sides during WW2, was found amoung Oswald's effects when

 Dallas police took possession of them after the assassination.
-Loaded with
+Loaded with film,

 the camera was turned over to the FBI.
 According to detective Gus Rose, the